DontBlamethegenes/DontBlamethegenes/README.md

 - 👋 Hello, My name is Alberto!
 - 👀 I’m interested in Website Design/Development, Business, Personal Development, and Machine Learning.
-- 🌱 I’m currently looking for a job as a Data Analyst.
+- 🌱 I’m currently looking for a job as a Data Scientist.
 - 📫 How to reach me: www.untappedanalysis.com

 <!---